Nats-ji/FSCMC/README.md

 ```
 Then type `Y` to comfirm.

-You may also want to change the address of the mongodb in `./index.js` at line 38.
+If you are going to deploy this program, you may also want to
+  - change the address of the mongodb in `./index.js` at line 38;
+  - change the socket url in `./public/chat.js` at line 20;
+  - change the socket url in `./public/spec.js` at line 20.

+Visit `http://your.domain` to enther the chatroom, and `http://your.domain/spec.html` to enter the spectator view.

 If you are running on localhost, visit `http://127.0.0.1` on your browser to enter the chatroom.
-Visit `http://127.0.0.1/spec` to enter the spectator view.
+Visit `http://127.0.0.1/spec.html` to enter the spectator view.

 ### How to transcribe the typelog for Conversation Analysis
 Please refer to the transcription system I specifically designed for this program.
 This transcription system was adapted from oral Conversation Analysis ([Paul ten Have, p213](https://uk.sagepub.com/en-gb/eur/doing-conversation-analysis/book229124)).
 Table 1 shows the notations and the descriptions of the notations used.